jinpeng007/IdentityMgmtBook/12-app-access-control-at-scale.md

 ### Centralized Decision Points

-Consider the centralized approach: a single, authoritative service that evaluates every access request across the system.
+Consider the centralized approach: a single, authoritative service that evaluates every access request across the system, as a reference monitor.
 Like a vigilant guardian at the gate, this central authority applies policies consistently, maintaining a careful ledger of each decision for future audit.
 When security policies change, the update ripples instantly through the entire system from this single source of truth.

 Yet this concentration of power comes at a cost.
 As the kingdom grows and more subjects request entrance, our guardian becomes overwhelmed.
 The line at the gate lengthens; users wait as latency increases.
 Worse still, should our guardian fall ill, the entire kingdom grinds to a halt—a single point of failure that threatens the entire operation.